Family Card

 DNA testing and the Web:

-If you’re on Ancestry, please 1. do a DNA test and 2. tie it to your tree otherwise, you won’t be getting your money’s worth.
-Ancestry will link you with verified DNA relatives, proving your shared ancestry!
-Ancestry DNA information can then be easily transferred to other companies like Family Tree DNA if you want to connect with other relatives who might not be on Ancestry.
+If you’re on Ancestry, please 1. do a DNA test and 2. tie it to your tree otherwise, you will NOT be getting your money’s worth.
+Ancestry will link you with verified DNA relatives!
+Ancestry DNA information can then be transferred to other companies like Family Tree DNA if you want to connect with relatives who aren’t on Ancestry.
+FTDNA is where you can do Y-DNA and mtDNA tests.

-Buddy & Tillie (Trabucco) Johnson family Summer 1957.
+Buddy & Tillie (Trabucco) Johnson family, Summer 1957.

-Taken just outside the entrance to Carlsbad Caverns Carlsbad National Park, New Mexico.
+Taken just outside the entrance to Carlsbad Caverns, Carlsbad National Park, New Mexico.
 L to R: Kitty (Johnson) Therwhanger, Tillie (Trabucco) Johnson, Pat (Johnson) Ponikvar, Buddy Johnson, and in front is me, John Johnson.

 Major Contributors: